HeinzEric/FalconsEsportsOverlays/README.md

 ![Ipconfig output image](https://github.com/MADMAN-Modding/EPWF/blob/main/README%20Stuff/ipconfig.png)

-<p>If you have added php to the PATH run the first command, if you chose to not add PHP to the PATH than run the second command.</p>
+<p>If you have added php to the PATH run the first command, if you chose to not add PHP to the PATH than run the second command.
+(You can replace the ip-address with localhost if you choose but it will only work on that machine)</p>

     php -S ip-address:8080

+    ..\path\php.exe -S ip-address:8080

 <p>You can now put the ip-address:8080 into the url bar of your browser and you will be able to see the website.
 Now you just need to add your roms my making a folder called roms and putting games in their <a href="#List-of-consoles-to-folder-name">respective folder</a>.
 You should be all set, enjoy playing your roms!</p>